The Choir

 The regular pattern of services is as follows:

-Mon – Fri, 8.45am: Morning Prayer.
+Mon – Fri, 8.45am: Morning Prayer (for the college community).
 A chance to pray together using the church’s pattern of psalms and bible readings, lasting approximately fifteen minutes.

 Weds & Friday, 6.30 pm: Choral Evensong.
 The traditional Evening office of the Church of England, a service of psalms, scripture and song adapted from ancient monastic practice.
 Lasting 30 – 40 mins and led by the Choir, it is a chance to draw breath at the end of a busy day.